Take a deeper look into what makes us unique. Read our vision, meet our staff.

 Jesus inspires us, especially when He says, “I have come that they may have life, and have it to the full” (John 10:10).
 We are a group of imperfect people seeking to live abundant, full lives.
 Full life is all about loving relationships with God and each other.

 If you're in for an adventure and to change your community, SouthPark Church is the place to be.
 As we take on the big challenge of building a mixed-use development for our new campus, our priority is to love our community of SouthPark in new and bold ways.
 We believe God has called us to help those around us live life to the full.
 We'd love to help you find out what that could mean in your life.
 Checking out a worship service on Sunday morning is a great place to start.

 SouthPark Church is a community of friendly people who are learning to have healthy relationships with God and one another.
 We're a group of imperfect people seeking to live abundant, full lives.
 We gather together once a week to worship God, find encouragement and hope, and grow closer to Jesus.

-We'd love for you to join us at Phillip's Place Regal Theater on Sundays at 9:00 am or 10:30 am.
+We'd love for you to join us at Phillip's Place Regal Theater on Sundays at 9:00 am for Traditional Worship or 10:30 am for Modern Worship.
 We've created two unique styles of worship that you can read about on our worship page.
 There's no dress code, so come as you are.
 All are welcome!
 We can't wait to meet you!
-You can reach out to us here if you have any questions before your visit.

 My main responsibilities at SouthPark Church include casting vision for the direction of the church, teaching at the weekend worship services, and leading the staff.
 I am a graduate of High Point University and Harvard University.
 I am married to Lora and we have two sons.